 Pet Assure allows pet owners to save on their pet's veterinary care, even pre-existing conditions.
 Click here to learn more.

 Giardiasis is an intestinal infection caused by Giardia - one-celled parasites - that invade the gastrointestinal tract and cause diarrhea.

 Giardiasis can spread to humans.

-Giardias thrive in non-flowing water, such as ponds or lakes.
+Giardia thrives in non-flowing water, such as ponds or lakes.
 They are transmitted to dogs in two ways:

 - Drinking contaminated water

-- Eating or sniffing contaminated ground
+- Eating or sniffing the contaminated ground

-If your dog drinks contaminated water with giardia in the cyst stage, the cysts attach themselves to your dog's intestines and mature insideits body.
-Eventually your pet will pass the infective cysts in its stool.
+If your dog drinks contaminated water with giardia in the cyst stage, the cysts attach themselves to your dog's intestines and mature inside its body.
+Eventually, your pet will pass the infective cysts in its stool.

 The disease is not fatal unless the dog's immune system is young or compromised.
 Therefore, if there are Giardia cysts in a healthy adult dog's stool, it is usually nothing to worry about.
-However, in puppies or elderly dogs, they may cause severe, and possibly fatal, diarrhea if not treated properly.
+However, in puppies or elderly dogs, giardiasis may cause severe, and possibly fatal, diarrhea if not treated properly.